 As you think about back-to-school reading plans, you also might want to consider your reading routines and habits for the school year.
 Excellent books like those below are one element of a good reading routine.

-But maybe these will light your kids on fire for more!.
-This is to help you guide your own young readers in finding books that may resonate with them.
+But maybe these will light your kids on fire for more!
+This list of the best books for middle school girls and boys will help you guide your own young readers to find books that resonate with them.

 And if you want to go a step further, consider starting a reading journal with your kids: